artgon/artgon.github.com/_posts/2013-06-29-angularjs-role-based-auth.md

 ---
 layout: post
-title: AngularJS -- Quick Role-Based Authentication
+title: AngularJS -- Quick Route-Based Authentication
-meta-description: A quick guide for setting up role-based authentication in AngularJS
+meta-description: A quick guide for setting up route-based authentication in AngularJS
-published: false
+#published: false
 ---

 We've recently started on a new product at [work](http://www.learndot.com "Learndot")